-For corporate issuers, the Investment Adviser relies on third party provider(s).
+To support this screening on corporate issuers, the Investment Adviser relies on third party provider(s).
 In this way, third party provider data is used to support the application of ESG and norms-based screening by the Investment Adviser.
-The third party provider(s) supplies a profile of each company's specific business involvement in, or the revenue which they derive from, activities that are inconsistent with the values and norms-based screens applied to the Fund.
+The third party provider supplies a profile of each company's specific business involvement in, or the revenue which they derive from, activities that are inconsistent with the ESG and norms-based screens applied to the Fund.